-As the oldest Oktoberfest celebration in Southern California, Alpine Village has the almost two-month long party down to a science.
-There will be beer (Warsteiner from Germany, as well as local craft beers), food from Alpine (pork schnitzel sanwhich, anyone?), a market selling German sausages and baked goods and all the Bavarian singing and dancing you could ever want.
+As the oldest Oktoberfest celebration in Southern California, Alpine Village has the month-long party down to a science.
+From October 4 to 27, expect beer (HofBrau, imported directly from Munich), food from Alpine (pork schnitzel sandwiches, anyone?), a market selling German sausages and baked goods, and all the Bavarian singing and dancing you could ever want.
 Bringing little ones?
 Sundays are familiy days and celebrate special various groups or activities, including German-American heritage.

-Home of the L.A.
-County Fair, the Fairplex turns into a German wonderland for Oktoberfest every Friday and Saturday evening from 6pm to midnight.
+The home to the L.A.
+County Fair turns into a German wonderland for Oktoberfest almost every Friday and Saturday from 6pm to midnight in October.
 Expect Bavarian music, beer and plenty of pretzels at this annual Fairplex event.
 Sink your teeth into bratwurst, knockwurst and sweet corn while knocking back authentic German suds at this 21+ celebration.
 (Word to the wise: Last call is at 11pm.)

 Billing itself as "Orange County's biggest party since 1977," the Old World Oktoberfest promises all the beers, brats, babes and bands to make you feel like you're in Munich (though with better ocean views).
-There will be dancers, a Kinderfest for little ones and, every Sunday at 3pm, daschund races.
-Entry is free if you go on a Wednesday or Thursday when festivities run from 6:30 to 10:30pm.
-On Friday and Saturday, the party keeps going until 1am and a $10 to $25 cover is in effect.
-Sundays are family days, focused on the Kinderfest, with admission for $3 to $7 (children under the age of 5 are free).
+September through October, there'll be dancers, a Kinderfest for little ones and, every Sunday at 3pm, daschund races.
+Entry is free if you go on a Wednesday or Thursday, when festivities run from 6:30 to 10:30pm.
+On Friday and Saturday, the party keeps going until 1:30am and a $10 to $15 cover is in effect.
+Sundays are family days, focused on the Kinderfest, with admission for $3 to $10 (children under the age of five are free).

-Head to the mountains for annual Oktoberfest at Big Bear Lake, where you'll be able to clink steins every weekend from now until the end of October.
+Head to the mountains for the annual Oktoberfest at Big Bear Lake, where you'll be able to clink steins every weekend from now until November 2.
 Beer will be flowing, knockwursts will be cooked up and dirndls will be worn.
-The schedule includes numerous bands—four flown straight from Germany—and other performances, and some lucky damsel will be named the Oktoberfest Queen when she wins the stein-hoisting contest.
+The schedule includes numerous bands—four flown straight from Germany—and other performances, and some lucky damsel will be named the Oktoberfest Queen when she wins the stein carrying contest.

 If you're looking for a quieter alternative to the usual Oktoberfest, the Burbank Beer Festival might be your jam.
-This celebration will canvas several blocks of downtown Burbank, transforming San Fernando Boulevard into an outdoor street festival featuring more than 85 brews on tap from local and out-of-state craft breweries.
-Tickets for tasting sessions at noon or 4pm are $40-$45 and include a tasting glass and 3-ounce craft beer samples from more than 45 breweries.
-Admission to the street fair portion is free so the rest of the family can enjoy live music, vendors and more.
+This celebration, held on October 19, will canvas several blocks of downtown Burbank, transforming San Fernando Boulevard into an outdoor street fest featuring two separate sessions of more than 85 brews on tap from local and out-of-state craft breweries.
+Snag tickets for tastings, but note that admission to the street fair portion is free—so the rest of the family can enjoy the live music, vendors and more.